 Once you’ve landed on an accounting system, identify additional automation tools you think your accounting process would benefit from.
 Take the time to test these tools out – you may find that some don’t work exactly as you thought or aren't quite what you were looking for.

-Accounting system and additional tools decided upon, it’s time to roll out your shiny new automated accounting process to the team.
-For the adjustment period, it’s best to assign a stakeholder to oversee the process and answer any questions.
+Accounting system and additional tools decided upon, it’s time to roll out your shiny new automated accounting system to the team.
+For the adjustment period, it’s best to assign a stakeholder to oversee the process, answer any questions and listen to feedback.

-Here are our top choices for accounting automation software for 2022:
+Here are our top choices for accounting automation tools for 2023:

 This is a solid starting point for automating your accounting processes.
 QuickBooks offers simple online accounting so you can organise your business finances in one space, from expenses to taxes to payroll.